myunghoon96/myunghoon96/README.md

 - 👋 Hi, I’m @myunghoon96
 - 👀 I’m interested in Backend.
 - 🌱 I’m currently learning Java, Spring.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 qkdlqkdl44@naver.com / qkdlqkdl44@gmail.com

 <!---
 myunghoon96/myunghoon96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.